usnistgov/metaschema-xslt/src/README.md

 ### `make` support

+GNU `make` is an open source build utility adaptable for use as a production (orchestration) engine.

-Additionally, some subdirectories include `make` configurations.
+Some subdirectories include `make` configurations.
 These are used for testing including regression testing, but may also be used to support processing.

 To use `make`, confirm you have [`make`](https://www.gnu.org/software/make/), or install it.
 In any directory with a Makefile, including this one, test it: